Tucson Data Recovery

 • We operate on a "No Recovery, No Fee" policy, which means that we only charge data recovery service fees if we successfully retrieve your lost files.

-• Once we receive your device at our lab, we typically initiate the file recovery process within 1-3 days.
+• Once we receive your device at our state-of-the-art lab, our team quickly begins the file recovery process, usually completing it within 1 to 3 days.

 • Upon receiving your device, we always perform a free evaluation to assess the extent of the damage and determine the feasibility of data recovery.